-English 11 utilizes American Literature to guide students in their mastery of the language arts.
-We will read representative literature from the various time periods and literary movements in our country’s history, and use these readings to spur practice of writing and speaking conventions.
-Necessarily, the course is aligned with the Common Core standards, which focus on preparing students for college and the workplace.
+English 11 utilizes American Literature to guide students in the mastery of language arts.
+We will read representative literature from various time periods and literary movements in the U.S., and use these readings to spur practice of writing and speaking conventions.
+The course is aligned with the Common Core standards, which focus on preparing students for college and the workplace.
 Writing assignments range from short, impromptu responses to more lengthy research-based essays.
 Students will have ample opportunity to participate actively in a community of learners, and higher-level thinking will be demanded throughout the course.

 12th Grade English

 12th Grade English is a World Literature course.
-Readings will be taken from a selection of novels, short stories, poetry, essays and speeches.
-Pieces will be drawn from a wide variety of times and places, from Ancient Mesopotamian Epics to contemporary hip-hop lyrics.
-Through direct encounters with literature, students will examine humanity’s relationship to the natural world, each other, and our place in the universe.
-A special emphasis will be placed on critical response to texts.
-Students will learn to analyze texts and authors within a greater historical, aesthetic and social context.
-My goal is to encourage students to engage in the larger discussion of ideas through writing and literature.
-Students will also engage in University-level writing, including research papers, college essays, and a variety of academic expression.
+Readings will be taken from a selection of novels, short stories, poetry, essays and speeches, drawn from a wide variety of times and places, from Ancient Mesopotamian Epics to contemporary hip-hop lyrics.
+Through direct encounters with literature, students examine humanity’s relationship to the natural world, each other, and our place in the universe.
+A special emphasis is placed on critical response to texts.
+Students learn to analyze texts and authors within a greater historical, aesthetic and social context.
+Students engage in the larger discussion of ideas through writing and literature, and will also engage in University-level writing, including research papers, college essays, and a variety of academic expression.
 The goal is to train students to be clear, concise, thoughtful persons who are able to understand others and make themselves understood.

 Creative Writing 2

 An in-depth study of poetry, prose, songwriting, and experimental genres.
 This course will include substantial independent readings and projects.
 Students are expected to workshop weekly, attend and participate in extracurricular readings, and submit work for publication.